reactjs/react.dev/content/tutorial/tutorial.md

 We'll now change the Square to be a **function component**.

-In React, **function components** are a simpler way to write components that only contain a `render` method and don't have their own state.
+In React, **function components** are a simpler way to write components.
 Instead of defining a class which extends `React.Component`, we can write a function that takes `props` as input and returns what should be rendered.
-Function components are less tedious to write than classes, and many components can be expressed this way.
+Function components are less tedious to write than classes, and most components can be expressed this way.

 Replace the Square class with this function: